The Duty to Act Diligently

 While the court did not develop a bright-line rule concerning the time necessary to definitively establish abandonment, SLT Holdings serves as an important reminder that Lessees have an implied covenant to act in a diligent manner to produce and market oil and gas.
 Lease provisions, which appear to extend the term of a lease in perpetuity, should be reviewed cautiously, particularly if they do not appear to impose any duty on the Lessee.
 Finally, terms that appear to make an act contingent solely on the judgment of the Lessee should be read in the context of an implied clause of good faith, meaning that the decision-making process should not be arbitrary but rather based on sound judgment guided by the facts of the situation.

-For a copy of the SLT Holdings decision or any questions or concerns regarding duties under oil and gas leases, please contact the Oil and Gas Group at Dickie, McCamey and Chilcote P.C.
+For a copy of the SLT Holdings decision or any questions or concerns regarding duties under oil and gas leases, please contact the Energy Group at Dickie, McCamey and Chilcote P.C.

 David C. Fox